keller-mark/metastasis-project/README.md

   - loss of cellular adhesion
   - increased motility and invasiveness
   - entry and survival in the circulation
-  - exist into new tissue
+  - exit into new tissue
   - colonization of distant site

 - highly metastatic clones from tumor have a higher rate of genetic mutability than nonmetastatic clones from the same tumor